-Gouaux and Ashman reported that in Atrial Fibrillation, when a relatively long cycle was followed by a relatively short cycle, the beat with a short cycle often has Right Bundle Branch Block morphology 1.
+Gouaux and Ashman reported that in atrial fibrillation, when a relatively long cycle was followed by a relatively short cycle, the beat with a short cycle often has right bundle branch block pattern 1.

 Single, wide QRS aberrant complexes are caused almost exclusively by the Ashman phenomenon 2.